 Before we move forward, sign in with the Local Account that we created earlier since you cannot remove a Microsoft Account while being signed into it.

 To remove Microsoft Account via Settings, search for it in the ‘Start Menu’, and launch the app.

 Next, select the ‘Account’ tab from the left.

-Now, click on the ‘Family & other users’ option on the right.
+Now, click on the ‘Family & other users’ or 'Other user' option on the right.

 Now, locate and click on the Microsoft account that you want to remove under ‘Other users’.

 Next, click on ‘Remove’ next to ‘Account and data’.